Hard to believe, but the 2014 baseball season is upon us.

 * The original Yankee Stadium.
 Across 161st Street from the new one, the Yankees played there from 1923 to 1973 and again from 1976 to 2008.
 The NFL’s Giants played there from 1956 to 1973, winning the NFL Championship Game (they didn’t call them “Super Bowls” back then) there in 1956 (it was said the “De-FENSE!” chant was invented there in that season with Sam Huff and Andy Robustelli defending while Charley Conerly and Frank Gifford ran the offense), and losing title games there in 1958 (to Johnny Unitas and the Baltimore Colts in “the Greatest Game Ever Played”) and 1962 (to Vince Lombardi’s Green Bay Packers).

 * Citi Field and the site of Shea Stadium.
 Almost certainly, when one team New York team is at home, the other is on the road.
 The Mets do offer tours of their new ballpark, with its exterior reminiscent of Ebbets Field.
 Citi Field was built next-door to the William A. Shea Municipal Stadium, since demolished.
-(Shea was a lawyer and a member of the baseball Giants’ board of directors, who spearheaded the drive to get the National League put an expansion team in New York after the Giants and Dodgers left.)
+(Shea was a lawyer who spearheaded the drive to get the National League put an expansion team in New York after the Giants and Dodgers left.)

 The Mets played there from 1964 to 2008; the Yankees in 1974 and ’75 while the old Yankee Stadium was being renovated; the AFL/NFL’s Jets from 1964 to 1983; the NFL’s Giants in 1975; and the Beatles on August 15, 1965 and August 23, 1966.